-- One world where workers have green decent jobs, using green technology, that make up green industry, working together for green growth of the green economy, enabled by energetic society managed by organized states - managed by organized states A world where people engage in lifestyle activities for total human development where there is gender equity, racial equality and joy.
-A world where nations know and accomplish their unique specific role in international trade and sustainability and indeed "found their place under the sun" - and Milling, restory .
+- One world where workers have green decent jobs, using green technology, that make up green industry, working together for green growth of the green economy, enabled by energetic society managed by organized states - A world where people engage in lifestyle activities for total human development where there is gender equity, racial equality and joy.
+A world where nations know and accomplish their unique specific role in international trade and sustainability and indeed "found their place under the sun" - ani, mai jing re .